ytlin322790/frg_aah/frg_code_revised.py/README.md

 pip install numba
 ```

-More detail about the numba can be found in the website 'https://numba.pydata.org'.
+More detail about the numba, one can visit the website 'https://numba.pydata.org'.
 ## Getting-started

 The essential object in the fRG formalism is the FRG one-particle irreducible (1PI) vertex.